If your GP requested the hospital test

 If your GP has sent you directly for a test at the hospital such as an X-ray, we usually get the results back within 7-10 days but can be longer depending on the test.

-To get the results of a GP requested hospital test please telephone reception, after 10am, initially 7-10 days after your test.
+To get the results of a GP requested hospital test please telephone 01738 628234 choosing Option 3 Monday to Friday from 10am to 4pm and speak to one of our staff on our dedicated Scripts and Results line.
+You can also ask in person for your results and our reception team will be happy to help after 10:00am, initially 7-10 days after your test.
 They will be able to check your records to see if a result has arrived.

 Results are reviewed by the doctors daily.
 You will usually only be contacted with a result if further action is required, typically by telephone.
 We do not routinely call if the results are normal.
 However please do call for all your test results so you know we have received a result and keeps you up to date on your own health.

 It is very important all your telephone numbers are up to date at all times.
 Update your details by filling in a change of details form from you can pick up from reception, or download a change of details form now.

 When you speak to reception, you may be told the doctor has marked the result as “satisfactory” which usually means normal.
 There might be a message or instruction for you or you may be asked to make a review appointment with the GP who requested the test.